Welsh Agricultural College: Disestablishment and merger

-In 1995 the Welsh Agricultural College merged with the University of Wales, Aberystwyth's Department of Agricultural Sciences to form its Institute of Rural Studies, with Michael Haines appointed as its first Director.
+In 1995, the WAC merged with the then University of Wales, Aberystwyth's Department of Agricultural Sciences to form its Institute of Rural Studies, with Michael Haines appointed as its first director.

 It was later renamed the Institute of Rural Sciences.
-In 2008 it was merged with the university's Institute of Biological Sciences and the independent Institute of Grassland and Environmental Sciences (IGER)to form the Institute of Biological, Environmental and Rural Sciences (IBERS).
+In 2008, it was merged with the university's Institute of Biological Sciences and the independent Institute of Grassland and Environmental Sciences (IGER) to form the Institute of Biological, Environmental and Rural Sciences (IBERS).

-Alumni

-Eryl Jones, countryside columnist, champion of traditional breeds of British livestock and author of The Full Moon and Herons Legs.